munzekm/makingitwmega/site/content/products/_index.md

     - image: /img/mac.jpeg
       text: >
         Mac n cheese.
 First you want to boil water to cook the noodles.
 Most people use shells or little noodles for mac n cheese.
+Once water is boiling add the noodles until soft.
+Next I made homemade cheese sauce.
+First you want around 1/4 cup of butter in a pan.
+Then 1/4 flour add to the pan.
+Next you want to slowly mix the flour with the butter and add 2 cups of milk.
+Then you c an add your cheese (whatever kind you want to use) and mix until cheese is melted.
+The mac and cheese I made had little pieces of crispy bacon.
+You can add whatever you would like.
+        Mix cheese and noodles together and it will be ready to serve.
     - image: /img/cajun.jpeg
       text: >
         Cajun Shrimp Pasta.
 First you want to turn on your water for your pasta